 Along with your application form, you will also need to complete and attach a renewal questionnaire [PDF, 5 KB].

 If your records are on file within the Christchurch District you will be sent a renewal application form, questionnaire, and invoice before your certificate expires.
 This will be sent to the last postal address the Council’s Alcohol Licensing Team has for you.
 If you have not received your renewal invoice and questionnaire, please contact Alcohol licensing for a copy.

 It is your responsibility to make sure your renewal application (which must also include the completed questionnaire and fee payment) is received on time.

-If you are currently renewing of your Manager's Certificate for the first time under the 2012 Sale and Supply of Alcohol Act, or are currently on a Limited Interim Renewal Certificate, you need to have already completed the Bridging Test by 1 February 2017.
+If you are currently renewing of your manager's certificate for the first time under the 2012 Sale and Supply of Alcohol Act, or are currently on a Limited Interim Renewal Certificate, you need to have already completed the Bridging Test by December 2016.

-The Service IQ Bridging Test was only offered as an option until the end of January 2017 and is no longer available.
-If you have failed to complete the Bridging Test you will have to complete the new LCQ course in full.
+The accepted prescribed qualifications are listed in the Sale and Supply of Alcohol, Act Regulations s23.
+The Service IQ Bridging Test was only offered as a course until January 2017 and is no longer available.
+If you have not completed the Bridging Test you will have to complete a new LCQ course in full.

 They will still be offering the new LQC under the Sale and Supply of Alcohol Act 2012.

 Any questions about the Bridging Test or LCQ should be made directly to Service IQ (external link)at 0800 863 693.